WOMEN ENTREPRENEURS AND ACCESS TO CAPITAL

 Women-owned businesses are important for our economy.
 According to an analysis produced by the Boston Consulting Group, if women participated equally to men as entrepreneurs, global GDP could increase by approximately 3 to 6 percent, adding $2.5 to $5 trillion to the global economy.

 This doesn’t have to be the case.
-Companies with a female founder perform 63 percent better than investments with all-male founding teams.
+Companies led by women perform 63 percent better than investments with all-male founding teams.
 Additionally, founder teams with women are more likely to exit and have a higher internal rate of return – 112 percent versus 48 percent for men (All Raise).

 Women succeeding as entrepreneurs is essential to our mission and vision of equality and parity.
 WBC seeks:

 - A 20% increase in women-owned businesses generating $5 million or more by 2025